IrascibleBasil/pharis-mod-list/README.md

 ### Mod Organizer 2([MO2](https://www.nexusmods.com/skyrimspecialedition/mods/6194?tab=files), [OpenMW Plugin](https://www.nexusmods.com/morrowind/mods/45642?tab=files))

-For modding **OpenMW** I use Mod Organizer 2 with the [**ModOrganizer-to-OpenMW**](https://www.nexusmods.com/morrowind/mods/45642*) plugin graciously provided by AnyOldName3.
-This is the method I recommend beecause it is the neatest and allows the user to more easily tweak their mod list as well as run third party programs crucial to a functioning load order.
+For modding **OpenMW** I use **Mod Organizer 2** with the [**ModOrganizer-to-OpenMW**](https://www.nexusmods.com/morrowind/mods/45642*) plugin made by **AnyOldName3**.
+This is the method I recommend because it is the neatest and allows the user to more easily tweak their mod list as well as run third party programs crucial to a functioning load order.

 *Do not manually install mods, I will be very disappointed in you.*